Painted

 EGGS: 3–5; pale blue or gray, marked with hairlines of purple and brown.

-Lower Rio Grade Valley, Texas.
+Lower Rio Grande Valley, Texas.

-A 20-foot tree distributed in Brazos river Valley, Texas
+A 20-foot tree distributed in Brazos river Valley, Texas.